michaelattimetabling/entra-docs/docs/identity/saas-apps/timetabling-solutions-tutorial.md

 ## Configure Timetabling Solutions SSO

-In this section, you'll populate the relevant SSO values in the Timetabling Solutions Administration Console.
+In this section, you'll populate the relevant SSO values in the Timetabling Solutions Management Portal.

-1. In the [Administration Console](https://admin.timetabling.education/), select **5 Settings**, and then select the **SAML SSO** tab.
+1. In the [Management Portal](https://mp.timetabling.education/), select **5 Settings**, and then select the **SAML SSO** tab.
 1. Perform the following steps in the **SAML SSO** section:

     ![Screenshot for SSO settings.](./media/timetabling-solutions-tutorial/timetabling-configuration.png)